 - CHEP 2016 publication (link will be provided as soon as it will be available).

 You can see the status of all buildings by looking at https://gis.cern.ch/gisportal/IT_equipment.htm (login required).
-On the left part, ensure to select "Wifi_deployment_by_building" checkbox, and expand this menu to see the full color code.
-Thsi map is updated dynymically with information from the project managemenet tool.
+You need to select on the top menu: "Data (Données) > Equipements > IT_Equipements > Wifi_deployment_by_building".
+Once selected, the different buildings will be coloured depending on their status (expand the left menu "Wifi_deployment_by_building" to see the full color code).
+The map is updated dynamically with information from the project management tool.

 Moreover, the table below will be updated regularly during the deployment.
 It gives you a list of buildings which have already been deployed with the new Wi-Fi infrastructure.